AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 ```

-Curious developer may read which kind of relations provided by AnyBlok and
+Curious developer may read which kind of relation AnyBlok provides and learn
-learn from [documentation reference][doc_ref_relationship]
+from [documentation reference][doc_ref_relationship]

 ### Init some data

-To play with queries we will add some data while installing the blok
+To play with queries we need to populate some data entries while installing
+the blok.

 ```python
 # File: rooms_booking/room/__init__.py